ServerlessLife/serverless-spy/doc/EventBridge.md

 # EventBridge

 EventBridge integration has two types of methods:
- - `waitForEventBridgeXxx()` - Intercept all events on EventBridge.
+ - `waitForEventBridgeXxx()` - Intercept all events received by EventBridge.
- - `waitForEventBridgeRuleXxxYyy` - Intercept only events on Rule.
+ - `waitForEventBridgeRuleXxxYyy` - Intercept only events received by Rule.

 Basic example: